Formation of new species in nature. Formation of new species. Links and notes

 Transplantation

-Transplantation is the engraftment and development of transplanted tissues in a new place.
-The organism from which the transplant material is taken is called the donor, and the one to which the transplant is performed is called
+Transplantation is the engraftment and development of transplanted tissues in a new location.
+The organism from which the material for transplantation is taken is called a donor, and the one to which the transplant is performed is called

 Homeostasis in living organisms

-Homeostasis is the property of living beings to maintain the constancy of their internal environment, despite the variability of environmental factors Despite significant fluctuations
+Homeostasis is the property of living beings to maintain the constancy of their internal environment, despite the variability of factors environment Despite significant fluctuations

-Biological rhythms are regularly repeated changes in the intensity of biological processes.
+Biological rhythms - regularly repeating changes in intensity biological processes.
 Biological rhythms are found in all living beings, they are hereditarily fixed and are factors

-Any kind of organized beings and any population of any kind does not exist in isolation from other beings, but form a complex and contradictory unity called the biotic community.
-Bee
+Any type of organized beings and any population of any species does not exist in isolation from other beings, but form a complex and contradictory unity called a biotic community.
+Bi

-Mendel's experiments were carried out on peas.
-When crossing pea varieties with yellow and green seeds (crossed homozygous organisms or pure lines), all offspring (i.e. hybrids of the first generation
+Mendel conducted experiments on peas.
+When crossing pea varieties with yellow and green seeds (crossed homozygous organisms or pure lines), all offspring (i.e. first generation hybrids

 In a dihybrid cross, the parent organisms are analyzed for two pairs of alternative traits.
-Mendel studied such features as the color of seeds and their shape.
+Mendel studied such characteristics as the color of seeds and their shape.
 When crossing peas with yellow

-In most organisms, sex is determined at the time of fertilization (syngamous) and is regulated by the chromosomal set of the zygote, it is called the chromosomal type of sex determination.
+In most organisms, sex is determined at the time of fertilization (syngamous) and is regulated by the chromosome complement of the zygote; it is called the chromosomal type of sex determination.
 In humans and mammals

 Inheritance of sex-linked and sex-limited traits

-Sex-linked traits are called traits, the development of which is due to genes located on the sex chromosomes.
-If the gene is on the Y chromosome, then it is inherited in humans, mammals
+Sex-linked traits are those whose development is determined by genes located on the sex chromosomes.
+If the gene is located on the Y chromosome, then it is inherited in humans, mammals

-The study of sex-linked inheritance stimulated the study of linkage between genes located in autosomes.
-For any organism, species constancy of chromosomes in the karyotype is characteristic.
+The study of sex-linked inheritance has stimulated the study of linkage between genes located on autosomes.
+Any organism is characterized by species constancy of chromosomes in the karyotype.

-The main provisions of the chromosome theory of heredity
+Basic provisions of the chromosomal theory of heredity

-The main provisions of the chromosome theory of heredity are as follows: - the carriers of hereditary information are chromosomes and the genes located in them;
+The main provisions of the chromosomal theory of heredity boil down to the following: - the carriers of hereditary information are chromosomes and the genes located in them, - genetic

 Stages of development of molecular genetics

-Molecular genetics emerged from biochemistry and emerged as an independent science in the 1950s.
+Molecular genetics emerged from biochemistry and emerged as an independent science in the 50s of the last century.
 The birth of this science is associated with a number of important biological discoveries: 1

 In prokaryotes, it is carried out in two stages: transcription and translation.
-Eukaryotes also have a processing stage.
-Gene expression consists in the synthesis of mRNA molecules on a DNA molecule,
+In eukaryotes there is also a processing stage.
+Gene expression involves the synthesis of an mRNA molecule on a DNA molecule, the complex

 Regulation of gene expression in prokaryotes